 - dedicated to bringing the Bach magic into the lives of new listeners

 …and all for the enjoyment of our audiences.

 Bach’s music touches all our lives at some point and we turn to it because he says in his music what we ordinary mortals find difficult to say in words – from the passions, cantatas and oratorios to the intimate chamber and keyboard works.
-The world of Bach is a global community of performers and listeners too and we are bot only a part of that community but a leader, helping to open the door to the composer’s life and music for newcomers while exploring new avenues as new research come to light.
-To achieve this, we have to raise considerable sums of money each year to bring our audiences the best, create the opportunities, fire the imagination, develop our work and above all serve the community.
+The world of Bach is a global community of performers and listeners too and we are not only a part of that community but a leader, helping to open the door to the composer’s life and music for newcomers while exploring new avenues as the fruits of new research come to light.
+To achieve this, we have to raise considerable sums of money each year to bring our audiences the best, create the opportunities, fire the imagination, enhance our audience reach and above all serve the community.

 Making a difference

 Since launching the Bach Friends scheme in 2013 we have felt the huge difference your donations have made to our well being.
 So thank you to everyone who is an LBS Bach Friend.
 How do Bach Friends make a difference ?